The Importance of Physical Fitness for Teens

 Remember to warm up and cool down before and after any physical activity and stick with equipment that suits your abilities.
 Focus on building up strength and endurance gradually rather than overexerting yourself right out of the gate.

 Fitness playgrounds also typically include shade structures to prevent overheating.
 Shade can make a playground and its equipment more comfortable and enjoyable for visitors and can help to increase the longevity of equipment.
-Shade structures can to enhance visitors’ experience at the playground.
+Shade structures can enhance visitors’ experience at the playground.
 Our shade structures:

 - Block up to 96 percent of harmful UV rays